tmont/sahara/README.md

 then it will *not* be intercepted.

 Note that currently only [types](#registering-a-type) can be intercepted.
-This may change in the future.
+This may be expanded to other registrations in the future.

 ### Usage
 There are three components to configuring registration: